GameFAQs: Message boards

 Every game listed on GameFAQs has its own message board, where both novice and experienced gamers can discuss game strategies and other game-related topics.
-Since the redesign of May 2004, the game boards with enforced topicality have been shared with the GameSpot community.
+After the redesign of May 2004, the game boards with enforced topicality were shared with the GameSpot community (another CBS Interactive website).
 Certain popular games may have additional boards for social discussion.
 Game-specific boards for certain older consoles do not have topicality rules and are often claimed for social discussion—these are referred to as "secret" or "dead" boards.
 Every system also has a general board for discussing hardware and upcoming games.

 GameFAQs has boards made purely for the purpose of socializing, some that cater to special interests (such as Anime, TV, Music, and Pro Wrestling), and some purely for users from a particular region (e.g., United Kingdom, Australia/New Zealand).
 GameFAQs also has boards for official announcements, contributor discussion, contest discussion, suggestions, and site help.

 The custom-made GameFAQs Message Boards coded by Veasey began operation on November 7, 1999.
 Although the original purpose of the board system was to facilitate game discussion, other board categories have been added since the boards opened.
 Every day, approximately 20,000 topics and 200,000 messages are posted on GameFAQs' 60,000+ individual boards, and on November 7, 2006, there were more than 100,000 accounts actively in use.
 During October 2009, there was an average of 84,853 unique logins a day.

+On March 23, 2012, it was announced the GameFAQs and GameSpot will once again start to separate content.
+On May 7, 2012, the shared GameFAQs-run message boards went read-only on GameSpot.